kfirm/qjs/README.md

 # qjs
-JavaScript librery implementation of a queue with extra power
+JavaScript library implementation of a queue with extra power

 # Usage

 Using qjs is very simple.
 Just add the script tag with the relevant reference for qjs.js or qjs.min.js file.

+I first found it useful to implement a situation where I wanted http calls (promises) to get executed in a synchronized fashion.

 # Api